redhat-performance/jetlag/README.md

 # rwn-ai-deploy

-Creates a baremetal three node master/worker cluster via the Assisted Installer.
-Subsequent remote workers are added by a livecd install.
+Creates a bare metal three node master/worker cluster via the Assisted Installer.
+Subsequent remote worker nodes are added by a livecd install.

 ## Prerequisites